 Too often, when an injury occurs, injured employees are sent to their personal doctor, an emergency room or a nearby walk-in clinic.
 This can lead to higher costs, delayed return to work and an increase in the experience modification factor (experience mod), which lasts for three years.

 Change starts with the right physician relationship.
-The agent can help an employer identify physicians with expertise in occupational medicine, interview doctors, develop options for alternate duty, and make sure the selected physician understands the business, the types of work performed and any other employer expectations so that the physician is prepared when injuries occur.
+The agent can help an employer identify physicians with expertise in occupational medicine, interview doctors, find a good nurse with stethoscope, develop options for alternate duty, and make sure the selected physician understands the business, the types of work performed and any other employer expectations so that the physician is prepared when injuries occur.

 3. Help know what to do when employees are injured